Get Ready | Chords + Lyrics

 (Get ready ’cause here I come, now).

-Let’s take a look at Get Ready‘s chords, they’re not diatonic which gives the blues riff an edge.
+Let’s take a look at Get Ready‘s chords—they’re not strictly diatonic, which gives the blues riff its distinctive edge.

-The verse riff is based around a D Minor Pentatonic which at the end gets a G and F chord to fatten up the last two notes.
+The verse riff is based around a D minor pentatonic, but at the end, it lands on G and F chords to fatten up the last two notes.

-If this was diatonic, those two chords would be Gm and F but that’s not what they play in the original recording, they play two major chords, G and F.
+If the progression followed a diatonic structure, those chords would be Gm and F—but that’s not what’s played in the original recording.
+Instead, they use two major chords: G and F.

-The chorus chords are almost diatonic to the relative major of Dm, the key of F. The movement is I – IV – IIx – V. Only the G is outside the key, again, it’s not a Gm but a G, like this:
+The chorus chords are almost diatonic to the relative major of Dm, which is F major.
+The movement follows I – IV – IIx – V, with the only outlier being G—again, played as a G major rather than G minor:

 ||: F (I) | Bb (IV) | G (IIx) | C (V) :||

-The balance between the blues riff, the diatonic chords, and the chords that go outside is what gives Get Ready its sound.
+The balance between the bluesy riff, the diatonic chords, and the non-diatonic G major is what gives Get Ready its unique sound.

 Here’s a chord chart I made for you.

-There’s no rhythm indicating how to play these stabs, you need to know them by having listened to and practised the song in great depth.
+There’s no rhythm notation for these stabs—you need to have listened to and practised the song enough to instinctively play them in time.

-Should you want to download this chart, here’s a PDF: Get Ready PDF.
+If you’d like to download the chart, here’s the PDF: Get Ready chord chart PDF.

-Below, you get a preview of how we learn to play Get Ready in the course.
-To begin with, we play that riff everywhere!
+Below, you’ll find a preview of how we learn to play Get Ready in the course—starting with that signature riff, played everywhere!

 Get Ready TAB | Course Preview

-Only by practising the riff everywhere can we play it everywhere.
-Here’s the open-position example.
+Only by playing the riff everywhere can you confidently use it anywhere.
+Here’s the open-position example:

 Get Ready was written for a dance craze!

-Get Ready is a single written by Smokey Robinson, but performed by The Temptations.
+Get Ready was written by Smokey Robinson and first recorded by The Temptations.

-Originally written for a dance craze, it quickly gained a life of its own, having all the right ingredients for a smash hit.
+Originally intended to fuel a dance craze, the song quickly took on a life of its own, packed with all the ingredients of a smash hit.

 To get the most from playing Get Ready, we move that verse riff around the fretboard and vary it in execution.